zack-oakley/SnowWatch/docs/dev_time.md

 ------------------------------------------------------

-Day 3 -
+Day 3 - 12/5/2025
-Focus:
+Focus: Quick test frontend to visualize data
-Total Time: TBD
+Total Time: 1.5 Hours

 Activities:
--
+- Created folder scratch_frontend with an index.html page, main.js and styles.css file to visualize the API data

 Notes:
-- TBD
+- Data successfully visualized.
+Next step is to implement a React frontend

 ------------------------------------------------------